NYC Parole Violations Attorney

-Parole & Probation Violation Attorney in New York City
+Parole & Probation Attorney in New York City

 Mr. Petrus is willing, if necessary, to litigate a violation from the very start to the end.
 NEVER waive your right to a preliminary violation hearing without first consulting Mr. Petrus.

-Former Probation Officer Representing You in Violation Matters
+Former Probation Officer Representing You in All Probation and Parole Matters

-As a former New York probation officer for adult felons for over six and a half years, Mr. Petrus has an acute understanding of how to negotiate with even the strictest and toughest parole and probation officers.
+As a former probation officer for adult felons for almost seven years, Mr. Petrus has an acute understanding of how to negotiate with even the strictest and toughest parole and probation officers.

 In addition to representing alleged violators at Probation or Parole Violation Hearings, Mr. Petrus can help people on parole and probation and obtaining “revokes and restores” for his clients: